-- 1. It is DHA's policy to admit only applicants who can be verified to be qualified3 according to all the following criteria: - a.
-Are a family4, as defined in Section XIII of this policy.
+1. It is DHA's policy to admit only applicants who can be verified to be qualified according to all the following criteria:

-2 Section 238 of HUD's FY 2014 Appropriations Act amended Section 3 of the United States Housing Act of 1937 (42 U.S.C.
+&lt;sup>2 Section 238 of HUD's FY 2014 Appropriations Act amended Section 3 of the United States Housing Act of 1937 (42 U.S.C.
 1437a) to define ELI families as very low-income families whose income does not exceed the higher of 30 percent of the area median income or the federal poverty level.

-3 The term "qualified" refers to applicants who are both eligible and able to meet the applicant selection standards.
+&lt;sup>3 The term "qualified" refers to applicants who are both eligible and able to meet the applicant selection standards.
 This term is taken from the 504 regulations at 24 CFR § 8.3, from the definition of "Qualified Individual with Disability".
-4 A family can be a single person.